ifcanduela/Sublime-HTML5_Tidy/readme.md

 ## Installation

-1. Git: Clone the repo into your packages folder
+1. *Git*: Clone the repo into your packages folder
-2. Archive copy the downloaded file into you packages folder, changing the extension to `.sublime-package`
+2. *Archive*: copy the downloaded file into you packages folder, changing the extension to `.sublime-package`

 ## Configuration